Just What the Doctor Ordered—Why Medical Manufacturers Need Next-Gen Production Monitoring

 Visibility Into Job Performance

 To improve any process or system, you must first understand where you are right now.
 Datanomix makes monitoring easy by providing the performance capability for every job with No Operator Input™.
-Cycle times, Takt parts, machine utilization, downtime, alarms, and other vital metrics are tracked in real-time.
+Cycle times, Takt parts, machine utilization, downtime, alarms, and other vital metrics are tracked in real time.
 The platform assigns a production score from A+ to C- from this machine data for every job.
 This score is displayed on large-screen TVs around the shop floor, showing everyone an easy-to-understand status for all jobs.
 And for poorly performing jobs, experienced operators naturally flow to any challenges to get production back on track and profitable.

 Datanomix makes it easy for Elos MedTech, a manufacturer based in Memphis, Tennessee, to interpret the daily operations of the machines in the Datanomix cell with information and insights purpose-built to address the data needs of manufacturers.
-Tim Martin, engineering manager at Elos, said, “It’s easy to ensure our machines are utilized the way they should be.
+Tim Martin, engineering manager at Elos, said, “It’s easy to ensure our machines are utilized how they should be.
 With Datanomix, we see if we’re getting the part counts we need and if the cycle times are where they should be.
 We identify issues quickly and communicate with the operators to uncover the issue, such as an extra brush detail, an issue with the machine, or if there’s a need for additional training.”

 Improve Processes with Data